allmyles/allmyles-docs/php-sdk.rst

   .. php:method:: getDetails()

-      Sends the hotel room details request for this room.
+      Sends the hotel room details request for this room and updates the object with new attributes.

-      :returns: A :php:class:`Curl\\Response` object.
-Calling
+      :returns: The currently used :php:class:`Allmyles\\Hotels\\Room` object.

-        :php:meth:`Curl\\Response::get()` on this returns an associative array with the response from the Allmyles API
-        (see :ref:`Hotel_Room_Details`.)
+  .. php:method:: addPayuPayment($payuId)

+      Sends the PayU transaction ID to confirm that payment for the room has been completed.

+      Does not need to be called if the required charge was zero

+      :param string $payuId: The PayU transaction ID to confirm payment with.

+      :returns: ``true``

   .. php:method:: book($parameters)

-      Sends the book request for this hotel.
+      Sends the book request for this room.

       :param mixed $parameters: Either a :php:class:`BookQuery` object, or an associative array containing the raw data to be sent off based on the